 As the UK’s largest fund supermarket, Hargreaves Lansdown offers much more than stocks and financial advice.
 The brokerage also specialises in wealth management, including funds, pensions and annuities and has built a reputation as the leading investment platform for private investors in the UK.
 Its carefully curated Wealth 150+ fund list has sent an industry standard, inspiring other firms to follow the Hargreaves Lansdown model.
 Our review of Hargreaves Lansdown will give you the information you need to make a comprehensive broker comparison, but here are a few of the key benefits of opening a Hargreaves Lansdown brokerage account:

-- Segregates all client funds in Tier-1 bank accounts
+- Segregates all client funds in Tier-1 bank

 - Low minimum investment on most funds

-- More than 2500 private investment funds to choose from
+- More than 2500 private investment funds

 - Industry-leading client support

 - 1. Stock Trading Offer: Flexibility and Choice for All

 - 2. Stock Exchanges and Trading Centres: Access to Domestic and Foreign Exchanges